Location: Minneapolis/St. Paul, MN

 This position is represented by a collective bargaining unit and is subject to the terms and conditions of the contract between Sierra Club and Progressive Workers Union.

-The Sierra Club offers competitive salary package commensurate with skills and experience plus excellent benefits that include medical, dental, and vision coverage, and a retirement savings 401(k) plan.
+The Sierra Club offers a competitive salary package commensurate with skills and experience plus excellent benefits that include medical, dental, and vision coverage, and a retirement savings 401(k) plan.

-This is a category 3 exempt position.
+This is a category 3 exempt, represented position.

 Sierra Club is a 501(c)(4) non-profit organization.
 Sierra Club employees are not eligible to participate in the Federal Public Service Loan Forgiveness (PSLF) Program.
-Sierra Club does not sponsor H1B visas.